apache/iotdb/docs/UserGuide/Administration-Management/Administration.md

 Msg: 602: No permissions for this operation INSERT
 ```

 Now, we grant the two users write privileges to the corresponding storage groups, and try to write data again.

-We use `GRANT USER <userName> PRIVILEGES <privileges> ON <nodeName>` to grant user privileges.
-For example:
+The SQL statement is:

 ```
 GRANT USER ln_write_user PRIVILEGES INSERT_TIMESERIES on root.ln